 Choosing Your Wedding Party

 Your wedding party is your inner circle—the people who will stand beside you on the biggest day of your life.
 Choosing who fills those roles requires a blend of emotional honesty and practical thinking.
-The goal is to surround yourself with people who will support you through the planning process and celebrate joyfully on the day.
+The goal is to surround yourself with people who will genuinely support you through months of planning decisions, logistical coordination, and emotional ups and downs, then celebrate joyfully when the day finally arrives.

-This guide helps you navigate the selection process, have honest conversations, and set clear expectations so your wedding party experience is positive for everyone involved.
+This guide helps you navigate the selection process, have honest conversations about expectations and finances, and set clear boundaries so your wedding party experience strengthens your friendships rather than straining them.

 Step-by-Step Guide